RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 | *S3* |  4 | 7.50 |    50 |   256 |   270 |

 From this picture you can gather than Windows workloads, in the S* tier, allow you more requests than Linux, at a slightly increased price.
+This means that, <em>unless you have particular reasons to choose Linux functions with .NET workloads, Windows S* tiers are preferrable to Linux S* tiers.</em>

 ### "P*V2" tiers